michellesri/portland-201d2/week-2/0-mon-lab/README.md

-Today in lab you will create a new GitHub repo, solve a lot of little code problems, and do some pair work in the second half of the morning.
+Today in lab you will create a new GitHub repo or folder and solve several small coding problems.
+You can code in pairs or solo (your choice), then do some non-coding pair work towards the end of morning lab time.

 **Be sure to follow instructions carefully.**